pranav9629/powerbi_sales_report/README.md

 ------Created by Pranav on 19th October 2021----------

-File is designed a part of learning/exploring powerbi tool.
+File is designed as a part of learning/exploring powerbi tool.
 It has data related to the sales and budget of a company in the year 2016.

 There are five different sheets in AdventureWorks_Database.xlsx which are imported to powerbi.
 Another file Budget.xlsx has data which is cleaned in a way to match to the data present in the other excel file.